The Best Time To Visit Hawaii (2025)

 One of the main reasons visitors choose to vacation in Hawaii often has to do with the amazing weather the islands experience year-round.

-Hawaii’s best weather usually happens during a quartet of months – April, May, September, and October.
+Hawaii’s best weather usually happens during a quartet of months – April and May, September, and October.

 While sunshine and warm weather are usually the norm during the year, there is a lot of rain during the winter months.
 Hurricane season starts in June and ends in November, but big storms aren’t always a regular occurrence in the islands.
 Winter is when surf swells tend to be the largest, particularly on the northern shores of the island.